Generating test cases automatically in TPT

 Automatic test case generation can ease the testing and optimize the test coverage with minimal effort.
 With TPT, test cases can be generated in different ways.
 The methods range from simple combinatorics to sophisticated methods to fulfill the aim of structural coverage of test objects.

-Test cases by analyzing MATLAB/Simulink and TargetLink models (TASMO)
+Generating test cases for Simulink models and TargetLink models (TASMO)

 Due to efficient methods, TASMO can even generate test cases for the coverage of complex models.
 TASMO supports